apache/sling-org-apache-sling-launchpad-testing/README.md

 ## Default build with integration tests

-The integration tests are provided by the sibling integration-tests module.
+The integration tests are provided by the sibling [sling-org-apache-sling-launchpad-integration-tests](https://github.com/apache/sling-org-apache-sling-launchpad-integration-tests) module.
 By default the Sling instance to test is started, including a few test-specific bundles, the integration tests are executed and the instance is stopped.

 ## Executing individual tests

-To run individual tests against this instance, with the exact same setup used in the full build, use
+To start a Sling instance with the exact same setup used in the full build of this module, use

   mvn clean install -Dlaunchpad.keep.running=true -Dhttp.port=8080

-Use `-Dsling.debug.options="<debug options>"` for server-side debugging.
+Adding `-Dsling.debug.options="<debug options>"` for server-side debugging if needed.

 Use CTRL-C to stop that instance.

-See the README.txt in the integration-tests module for how to run specific tests against that instance.
+The tests of the [sling-org-apache-sling-launchpad-integration-tests](https://github.com/apache/sling-org-apache-sling-launchpad-integration-tests) module can then be run against this instance, as described there.